Quinten/dottmux/README.md

     tmux source-file ~/.tmux.conf

 For the fancy triangles it is recommended to have a powerline font installed.
-See https://github.com/powerline/fonts (i personaly like AnonymousPro very much)
+See https://github.com/powerline/fonts

 You might also be interested in https://github.com/Quinten/dotvim